Northeast Louisiana Summer Film Series

 June 20 – It’s All Over But to Cry

 Louisiana’s spirit of survival meets the powers of Hurricane Audrey, the deadliest cyclone in American history.
-The Arts Council partners with Black Bayou Lake National Wildlife Refuge to feature this Louisiana-directed and Louisiana-made film.
+The Arts Council partners with Friends of Black Bayou Lake National Wildlife Refuge to feature this Louisiana-directed and Louisiana-made film.

 July 18 – Five Awake